 The vaccines work by prompting your body to produce antibodies (anti-infection proteins) that protect you from becoming ill if you contract typhoid.
 For up to three years, these immunisations provide some protection against typhoid.

-Even if you are fully vaccinated, it is critical to take additional hygiene and food and water precautions, as neither of these vaccines provides 100 percent protection.
+Even if you are fully vaccinated, it is critical to take additional hygiene measures like sanitizing hands, cleaning your feet regularly with the help of a feet cleaner Brush, cleaning the sweaty parts of the body, etc. Additionally, you should take food and water precautions, as neither of these vaccines provides 100 percent protection.

 Precautions regarding food and drink will also help protect children who are too young to receive vaccinations, as well as protect you from other infections, such as travellers’ diarrhoea.